 While it would be nice, your instrument doesn’t stay in tune itself.
 In fact, guitars tend to go out of tune more often than other instruments.
 This is because many guitarists don’t understand the importance of putting strings on the guitar properly.

-In this article, we will talk about how to tune a guitar, and how to keep it in tune once you’ve gotten it there.
+In this article, we will talk about how to tune a guitar, and how to keep it in tune once you’ve got it there.

 The worst thing that you can do for your tuning is wind the entire string around the tuning peg.
 This is because you are giving the string more room to slip.